top of page

 2. YOUR PASSION

-How you come to know your passion?
+How to come to know your passion?

-Falling out of love with being a ballerina didn't mean I didn't love dance, I just realized I didn't love it enough.
+Falling out of love with being a ballerina didn't mean I didn't love dance.
+I just realized I didn't love it enough.

-EXAMPLE: My passion is writing, art and people.
+EXAMPLE: My passion is writing, art, and people.

 3. YOUR CAPABILITIES!